jasongrimes/fretboardfoundation/_chapters/999-back/010-appendix-note-names.md

 abstract: Locating the natural notes on the fretboard, with attention to distinguishing between octaves.
 ---

+## Octaves and scientific pitch notation

+To distinguish between the same note in different octaves, "scientific pitch notation" adds an octave number to the note name.

+C4 is "middle C",
+the C in between the bass and treble clefs, and near the middle of a piano keyboard.

+B4 is the B above middle C,
+and B3 is the B below middle C.

+The lowest note on guitar is E2
+(the open low E string),
+and the highest is around E5.

 ## C notes

 {% include figure.html
     caption="C notes on fretboard in standard tuning."